spz1st/machine-learning/writeup.md

 From the cross validation results, it's obvious that the random forest model gave the best performence (in terms of accuracy; it took the longest time to train).
-So the trained <b>rf</b> model was used to predict the 20 assignment data and got 100% correct upon submission!
+So the trained <b>rf</b> model was used to predict the 20 assignment data with an expected accuracy rate being over 99%.
+The actual accuracy rate was 100% upon submission!

 ```r